Election 2024 Latest: Harris raised $310M in July, new poll finds few Americans trust Secret Service

 Olympic gymnastics champion Simone Biles has appeared to enter the 2024 U.S. political fray, with a post that appears to clap back at Donald Trump’s comment about “Black jobs.”

-“I love my black job,” Biles posted on the social platform X on Friday, in response to a post from singer Ricky Davila that read, “Iconic photo of the GOAT mastering her black job and collecting Gold Medals.”
+“I love my black job,” Biles posted on the social platform X on Friday, in response to a post from singer Ricky Davila, who had said: “Iconic photo of the GOAT mastering her black job and collecting Gold Medals.”

 The exchange came hours after Biles held off Brazil’s Rebeca Andrade to win the all-around Paris Olympics gymnastics finals, taking home her ninth gold medal.